berkansahann/Akbank-Final-Case/README.md

 2. Open the project on IDE.
 3. Install the necessary dependencies from `pom.xml`.
 4. Add a database connection and necessary dependencies in `pom.xml`.
+    - If you want the create PostgreSQL on docker.
+There is a `docker-compose.yaml` for this.
 5. Set up the OpenWeatherMap API key:
     1. Visit the OpenWeatherMap website: https://openweathermap.org/
     2. Sign up or log in to your account.